SoPra-FS20-Group10/server/README.md

 The service classes of our application are the heart of our system and handle all the logical details.
 For every complex entity
 (f.i. chats or game) we have a service class that handels all its actions.

+### Backup dictionary (words.txt)

+Implementation of a backup dictionary for faster word queries and discharge the API

 ### Tests (src/test)

 We have thorough testing with a test coverage of > 75%.
 Next to basic testing methods, we also use Mockito to "simulate"